polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/core/storage.md

 ## Trie Abstraction

-One advantage of using a simple key-value store is that you are able to easily abstract other storage structures on top.
+One advantage of using a simple key-value store is that you are able to easily abstract storage structures on top of it.

 Substrate uses a Base-16 Modified Merkle Patricia tree ("trie") from [`paritytech/trie`](https://github.com/paritytech/trie) to provide a trie